MRColorR/money4band/README.md

 ## Getting Started 🚥
 ### Prerequisites
-- Ensure that you have a 64-bit operating system, virtualization functions are enabled and Docker is installer and able to auto star up on system boot.
+- Ensure that you have a 64-bit operating system, virtualization functions are enabled and Docker is installed and able to auto start up on system boot.
 - (Optional) For ARM devices like Raspberry Pi, installing an emulation layer for non-ARM native Docker images is recommended.
-Even though the script can assist with the installation, we recommend users to navigate through the setup themselves following the [Wiki](https://github.com/MRColorR/money4band/wiki) guide.
+Even though the script can assist with the installation, we recommend users to install an emulation layer by themselves following the [Wiki](https://github.com/MRColorR/money4band/wiki) guide.
 - (Optional) On Windows, ensure the Virtualization platform and Windows Subsystem for Linux are active as Docker requires these features.
-Even though the script can assist with the installation, we recommend users to navigate through the setup themselves following the [Wiki](https://github.com/MRColorR/money4band/wiki) guide.
+Even though the script can assist with the installation, we recommend users to enable these windows functions by themselves following the [Wiki](https://github.com/MRColorR/money4band/wiki) guide.